pacman433/Gantri/README.md

 ## Setting up .env file

-The .env file is used to store sensitve information like usernames and passwords and system settings In order to use the application you need to set the following values in your .env file located in the root of the project directory
+The .env file is used to store sensitve information like usernames and passwords and system settings In order to use the application you need to set the following values in a file titled .env located in the root of the project directory

 <pre>
 DB_USER=(your-user-name)